PennyTrain/Bazinga/README.md

 ### Future Enhancements

-* In the future I wish enable users to make an account, therefore they can keep track of how many times they have one against the computer,
+* In the future I wish enable users to make an account, therefore they can keep track of how many times they have won against the computer.

 * In the future, I wish to incorporate some kind of score board, where it shows how well other players are doing vs yourself.